 Why Cats Wail at Night

-Of course, there are other reasons why your elderly cat is crying out at all hours of the night if you don’t think any of the above suggestions quite fit the bill.
+Of course, changes in a cat's behavior doesn't rule out other underlying issues.
+There are other common reasons why your senior cat is crying out at all hours of the night if you don’t think any of the above suggestions quite fit the bill.

 Hyperthyroidism